RAG: What YOU Need to Know to Apply AI at Work

 Check out our RAG as a Service offering where we get a RAG system up and running so you get a solution that taps into your data in real-time.

-What is RAG and How Does It Work?
+What is Retrieval Augmented Generation (RAG) and How Does It Work?

 First, let’s clear up that acronym.

-RAG stands for Retrieval-Augmented Generation.
-It improves the output of Large Language Models (LLMs) by combining its natural language processing capabilities with a search and retrieval system.
+RAG stands for Retrieval Augmented Generation.
+It improves the output of Large Language Models (LLMs) by combining its natural language processing capabilities with a semantic search and retrieval system.

 ℹ️ What is RAG?